james-jw/xq-promise/README.md

 That is a clear advantage!
 Playing around with ``compute size`` and ``max forks``, which I will introduce shortly, I have been able to get this even lower, to around 2 seconds!!

 #### Interacting with shared resources
 With any async process comes the possibility of synchronization problems.
+Fortunately, XQuery due to its immutable nature is naturally suited to this type of work.
+Additionally from my limited look at BaseX, the code is very thread safe.
+Add to this, the introduction of the promise pattern and safe multi-threading appears to be real.

-Fortunately, Basex from my observation during this work, appears to be rather thread safe and the promise pattern helps ensure your queries are too.
-There are a few things to note however when using ``fork-join``
+There are a few things to note however when using ``fork-join``:

 ###### Never attempt to write to a database within a fork
 Luckily this does ``not`` restrict you from writing to databases, it just means: compute in forks, write after you have rejoined.